riyadzhasan/riyadzhasan/README.md

 ## Hello there 👋

-I am Riyad Hasan, a Master's of Chemical Engineering graduate from UCL with a passion for data analysis and science
+I am Riyad Hasan, a Master's of Chemical Engineering graduate from @UCL with a passion for data analysis and science

 🌱 Currently enrolled on a data skills bootcamp